SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 Now that we have studied the basic nodes representing expressions, we can build up methods from them.
 Methods are represented as instances of `ASTMethodNode` and need to be parsed with a variant of the parser we have used so far, a method parser.
 The `Parser` class fulfills the role of a method parser when we use the message `parseMethod:` instead of `parseExpression:`.
-For example, the following piece of code returns a `ASTMethodNode` instance for a method named `myMethod`.
+For example, the following piece of code returns an `ASTMethodNode` instance for a method named `myMethod`.

 ```language=smalltalk
 methodNode := Parser parseMethod: 'myMethod